The Jerónimos Monastery, or Mosteiro dos Jerónimos, is a 16th-century monastery that can be found in Lisbon’s Belém neighborhood.

 The Belém Bundle | €21 |

-Tickets for Jerónimos Monastery can be purchased online.
+Tickets for Jeronimos Monastery can be purchased online or in person at the attraction.

-Kids aged up to 12 years can enter the tour for free!
+Kids aged up to 12 years can enter the attraction for free.

 Tickets for Jerónimos Monastery